VERITAS-Observatory/V2DL3/README.md

 #### EventDisplay

 * The converter does not depend on EventDisplay.
-However, make sure that the EventDisplay anasum stage runs with version >= v485 to include the DL3EventTree in the ansum file.
+Output from Eventdisplay version >= v485 is required to include the DL3EventTree in the anasum file.

 ### Install pyV2DL3

 To install the needed python dependencies, use of conda is recommended.
 The necessary python environment can be created from ```environment.yml```.

-Just run:
+For installation, run
 ```
 conda env create -f environment.yml
 ```